andreuqp/circle_on_earth/README.md

 # circle_on_earth
-Worker within a circle on earth
+Object within a circle on earth